robert-marik/math4u2/00050_Round_Robin/sk_article_old.md

 ---
 keywords:
-- the first keyword
+- combinatorics, probability and statistics
-- another keyword
+- combinatorics
-is_finished: False
+is_finished: false
 ---

 ### Instructions for translators